 Sulphur extraction is a process in which flue gases are conducted through water.
 Magnesium hydroxide is then added to absorb the sulphur oxides.
-The result of this reaction is the precipitation of magnesium sulphate, a liquid which is easy to process or remove.
+The result of this reaction is the formation of magnesium sulphate, a solution which is easy to process or remove.
 Sulphur extraction reduces environmental impact.

 - Magnesium hydroxide efficiently desulphurises flue gases.

 - It helps in reduction of acid rain.

 - Magnesium hydroxide is safe to use, unlike other alkali products.

 In January 2015, the rules on sulphur oxides (SOx) emissions were changed.

 For many vessels, this means that existing installations need to be modified.
 Scrubbers which neutralise sulphur oxides are used to regulate sulphur emissions.
 Traditionally, caustic soda is used for this, but for safety reasons, magnesium hydroxide is a better alternative.
 By adding magnesium hydroxide, harmful substances can be captured safely and are no longer released into the environment.